-Douglas College > Study at Douglas > International students > New & returning students > How to register > Registration FAQs
+Douglas College > Study at Douglas > International students > Current students > How to register > Registration FAQs

 Your registration time is assigned based on your cumulative or overall grade point average (GPA) and status as a student.